MattHaugen/kube-control/README.md

 # KubeControl

+---

+**NOT CURRENTLY MAINTAINED** - If I have more free time in the future I'll be picking this up again. :)

+---

 Never look up a `kubectl` command again.
 KubeControl puts a user friendly GUI over your existing `kubectl` config.

 [Download For Mac](http://www.matthaugen.com/kube_control/KubeControl_Mac.zip)